 Coaching in a New Youth Football Organization

-When you are coaching in a new youth football organization you will only get one chance to make a good first impression.
+When you are coaching in a new youth football organization you only have one chance to make a good first impression.
 Be social!
 Introduce yourself to all the other coaches in the organization.
 Have conversations with people regarding football, as well as other non football related topics.
-Offer to hangout and talk some football.
 Share ideas, philosophies, and other aspects.
-The collective goal should be the well being and development of the children as football players and as young as men.
+The collective goal should be the well being and development of the children in the organization (as football players and as young as men).

 When you are coaching in a new youth football organization most of the time you will be welcomed in.
 It is important as the new guy on the block that you respect the other coaches.
 Meaning, do not come in thinking you are the greatest thing since sliced bread.
 Do not come in cocky and arrogant.
 Coaches that win consistently do not brag about it.
 Just be respectful and listen.
 Sometimes a change of scenery is also a good thing.
 Use the opportunity to pick the other football minds.
-Meeting new coaches is a great way to network and talk some football.
 Many times you will learn something new or interesting from other coaches.
 I personally love meeting new coaches because the good ones can always teach you something new.
 Also, you will probably need these coaches to get insight about your players, parents, and opposing teams.
 Also, respect the seniority of the coaches and the coaches without children in the program.
-The door works both ways.
-A lot of coaches are welcoming because they could potentially learn from you as well.

 If you have ideas share them!
 If you have a good idea about fundraising speak up.
 If you have a good idea on how to drive additional youth football signups, share it.
 Coming up with ideas to better the organization is a great way to show commitment and enthusiasm towards the program.
 Take ideas that worked from your prior team and suggest them to your new team.

 Get the coaching staff together and have meetings.
-This responsibility falls onto the head coach to get his team of coaches together and on the same page.
+This responsibility falls onto the head coach.
 If you are not the head coach, make sure you contact the head coach and suggest having a meeting so the entire staff can get on the same page.
 If you are a head coach coaching in a new youth football organization it is important that any new coaches know what the plan is.
-Assign jobs, position coaches, and coordinators.
+Assign responsibilities, position coaches, and coordinators.
 All coaches should understand and be involved with every aspect of the football team.
-Have a bunch of meetings so that all the coaches can start connecting.
+Have a few meetings so that all the coaches can start connecting.
 Discuss practice plans, position drills, team rules, coaching responsibilities, position/coordinator coaches, rosters/player positions, and the plan to win over the parents.

 Ask Coaches for Player and Parent Feedback

 When coaching in a new youth football organization the football parents can be the biggest challenge.
 It is absolutely vital that you ask other coaches of the organization about the parents.
 Sometimes parents do not have a good experience and that can be a problem.
 If a parent is upset they will usually gossip about it on the sidelines.
 With that said, it is vital to win over the parents.
 Your life will become a lot easier when you win over the parents.
-One of my main priorities is to win over the parents.
-I want to make it clear that I have their children’s best interest in mind on the football field.
+I want to make it clear that I have their kid’s best interest in mind on the football field.
 I will make sure the parents know that I will be fair.
 Every player will get additional playing time based on their commitment and effort.
 If you are fair and you care for the kids the parents will like you.
 I very rarely have problems because I stick to my word and I always do the right thing.
 Players should earn additional playing time based on effort and commitment to the team.